Frequently Asked Questions

 Does my report to the University get forwarded to the police?

 The University resolution process is independent from the criminal justice process and generally reports are not forwarded to the police without permission from the complainant.
-However, certain circumstances may trigger mandatory reporting to law enforcement.
-For example, if sexual violence is being alleged and the respondent had been alleged to have committed sexual violence previously, your report stated that a weapon was used or that there were threats of future sexual violence against you or others.
+However, certain, limited circumstances may trigger mandatory reporting to law enforcement.
 You will be notified if a report to law enforcement is made.
 An officer will reach out to ensure you understand your law enforcement options; you can choose whether or not you want to proceed with criminal proceedings.

 Do I have to name the respondent in my report to the University?